Teak oil is one of the most popular oils used to protect wood furniture and other woodworking projects.

 If the furniture already has mold or mildew, it’ll be worse if Teak oil is applied.

-In order to prevent Teak oil applied furniture from getting mold or mildew follow the cleaning steps below.
+Follow below cleaning steps to prevent Teak oil applied furniture from getting mold or mildew,

-- Clean the furniture using clean cloth at least once a year and light sanding are recommended.
+1. Clean the furniture using a clean cloth at least once a year and light sanding is recommended.

 If you’re using a Teak oil made by yourself, you should focus more when applying Teak oil, because the quality-wise company-made Teak oil is always effective and better than homemade ones.